“There is no greater agony than bearing an untold story inside you.” ~Maya Angelo

 2. Make an Appointment with an Allergist ASAP

 Request skin testing and blood work.
 Even if neither shows a positive response to your suspected allergens, the proof is in the pudding and go with your experience and intuition, not the test.
 Seek a second opinion if need be and be retested.

 For mild allergic reactions, sometimes Benadryl is enough to reverse/stop the reaction.
 For serious reactions, it is likely needed in conjunction with epinephrine, and always emergency medical care.
 Don’t delay in calling 911 or whatever emergency medical service is available in your country of residence.

 4. Request an EpiPen Prescription from Your Doctor and EpiPen Training

-Keep up with your knowledge and understanding of the use of epinephrine.
-In the throes of a reaction is not when you want to be reading the 6-point-font instructions.
-Here in Mexico, preloaded EpiPens are not yet available and so one must buy the medication and the syringes separately….not so convenient nor practical, but in a medical emergency, better than nothing.
+Keep up with your knowledge of the use and administration of epinephrine.
+In the throes of a reaction is not when you want to be reading the small-font instructions.
+Here in Mexico, preloaded EpiPens are not yet available and so one must buy the medication and the syringes separately…not so convenient nor practical, but in a medical emergency, better than nothing.

 5. Avoid Suspected or Identified Allergens